favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

   - prioritize tightening comments that describe contracts, invariants, ownership, safety boundaries, lifecycle guarantees, or other non-obvious behavior
   - avoid churn on obvious local comments that only restate nearby code
   - prefer deleting redundant comments over rewriting them with equivalent wording
+  - when code relies on external vendor behavior or source material, note whether the dependency is documented upstream or inferred from observed behavior
 - For tests:
   - prefer `package foo_test` by default
   - use `*_internal_test.go` for small white-box tests of private helpers